 In this chapter the focus is on the anatomy, microstructure, functional mechanics, and pathophysiology of the proximal aorta.
 This field encompasses a broad range of disciplines from multiple areas of clinical medicine, genetics, cell biology, and biomedical engineering and an attempt has been made to integrate information derived from all these areas to provide a basic level of understanding of the function, structure, and pathologies and their systemic ramifications of this unique segment of the arterial system.
 The preceding chapter is designed to provide a more immediately clinical discussion.

 PROXIMAL AORTIC STRUCTURE AND MECHANICS

 The ascending aorta includes the aorta from the level of the aortic valve to the origin of the brachiocephalic artery.
 It is further divided into the sinus portion containing the three sinuses of valsalva and the tubular portion.
 The aortic valve, aortic sinuses, and coronary ostia are integral elements of the sinus portion of the aorta.
 The proximal aorta from the ventricular outlet to the tubular part of the ascending aorta including the sinotubular junction (STJ) is called the aortic root.
 The precise anatomy of the aortic root1 is of considerable clinical importance in the surgical treatment of both aneurysmal disease and aortic valvular disease.
-The aortic arch, which gives rise to the brachiocephalic, left common carotid, and left subclavian arteries, extends transversely from the ascending aorta to the descending thoracic aorta distal ...
+The aortic arch, which gives rise to the brachiocephalic, left common carotid, and left subclavian arteries, extends transversely from the ascending aorta to the descending ...